Symbolism in Jewelry

 Romantic and Ravishing Spinel and Diamond Symbol of Love from the Edwardian Period, c.1900.

 Throughout history, communication, and therefore symbolism, has been an integral part of human interaction.
 Symbols play a powerful part in the rituals of expression and we employ thousands of them every day.
 Literal representations of commonplace objects are given new meanings so they can be used to instantly convey information and ideas.
-If obfuscation is the goal, symbols can be disguised and imbued with secret meanings which are shared only with the initiated few.
+If obfuscation is the goal, symbols can be disguised and imbued with secret meanings that are shared only with the initiated few.
 More overt symbols of power, love, strength, spirituality, and belief bind us together and provide a common language that bestows upon us a unifying platform.
 Cultures, countries, religions, clubs, and rituals all rely on symbols, some imbued with talismanic power, to unify, protect and link those who believe in or belong to their group.
-This survey of symbols found in jewelry demonstrates their visual diversity as well as their myriad of interpretations.
+This survey of symbols found in jewelry demonstrates their visual diversity as well as their myriad interpretations.

 Victorian Symbolism

-The use of symbolism has been an important part of adornment since the first cave man or woman hung a carved or shaped rock around their neck for the sake of beauty.
-What better way to protect oneself, to project outwardly one’s beliefs and affiliations or to project strength and power than to display its symbol as a piece of jewelry.
+The use of symbolism has been an important part of adornment since the first caveman or woman hung a carved or shaped rock around their neck for the sake of beauty.
+What better way to protect oneself, to project outwardly one’s beliefs and affiliations or to project strength and power than to display its symbol as a piece of jewelry?
 Whether trying to communicate overtly or covertly, symbols speak louder than words.

 Victorian Turquoise and Pearl Articulated Snake Bracelet.
 Symbolic of Wisdom Suspending a Heart, Symbolic of Love and Romance.

 Horticulture was a particular obsession for the Victorians with plants being sought out from all corners of the world to be brought back to England.
 This fascination for all things floral and botanical translated into jewelry designs rendered in intricate detail, Manuals were produced so that the meaning behind the choice of a particular design could be interpreted (often with contradictory results.)
-New jewelry making techniques were devised and older techniques refined in order to create incredibly realistic representations of every type of flower, fruit, plant, leaf, and bug.
+New jewelry-making techniques were devised and older techniques refined in order to create incredibly realistic representations of every type of flower, fruit, plant, leaf, and bug.

 Hair mementos had evolved into intricate designs and “painted” techniques with which elaborate messages could be constructed to accompany the intrinsic sentiment of a loved one’s hair.
 Moving beyond glass compartmented hair displays, woven hair jewelry assembled from three-dimensional plaited and woven hair segments were held together with metal ends and clasps.
 This allowed for bigger and more elaborate displays of sentiment with entire parures created from hair.